RJDOC/ControlsAssessmentSpecification/control-1/control-1.5.rst

 Operations
 ----------
 #.
-Identify approved configuratons for passive asset discovery tools using :code:`GV3`
+Identify approved configurations for passive asset discovery tools using :code:`GV3`
 #.
 For each passive asset discovery tool provided in Input 2, check the tool's configuration against the appropriate approved configuration from :code:`GV3`
 	#.
 Enumerate those tools that are properly configured (M1)
 	#.
 Enumerate those tools that are improperly configured (M2) noting the deviations from proper configuration